-• two years of work experience within the past five years in an occupation that requires at least two years of training or experience to perform.
-The Department of State will use the U.S. Department of Labor's ONet Online database to determine qualifying work experience.

-For more information about qualifying work experience, see the Frequently Asked Questions.
+two years of work experience within the past five years in an occupation that requires at least two years of training or experience to perform.
+The Department of State will use the U.S. Department of Labor's ONet Online Database to determine qualifying work experience.
+For more information about qualifying work experiences, see the Frequently Asked Questions.

-You should not submit an entry to the DV program unless you meet both of these requirements.
+Note: You should not submit an entry to the DV program unless you meet both of these requirements.

-Entry period
+DV 2026 Program Entry period

-Applicants must submit entries for the DV-2025 program electronically at dvprogram.state.gov between 12:00 pm (noon), Eastern Daylight Time (EDT) (GMT-4), Wednesday, October 4, 2023, and 12:00 pm (noon),

-Eastern Standard Time (EST) (GMT-5), Tuesday, November 7, 2023.
+Applicants must submit entries for the DV-2026 program electronically at dvprogram.state.gov between 12:00 pm (noon), Eastern Daylight Time (EDT) (GMT-4), Wednesday, October 2, 2024, and 12:00 pm (noon) Eastern Standard Time (EST) (GMT-5), Thursday, November 7, 2024.
 Do not wait until the last week of the registration period to enter as heavy demand may result in website delays.
 No late entries or paper entries will be accepted.
-The law allows only one entry per person during each entry period.
+The law allows only one entry perperson during each entry period.
 The Department of State uses sophisticated technology to detect multiple entries.
 Submission of more than one entry for a person will disqualify all entries for that person.

-Completing your Electronic Entry for the DV-2025 Program
+Completing your Electronic Entry for the DV-2026 Program

-Submit your Electronic Diversity Visa Entry Form (E-DV Entry Form or DS-5501), online at dvprogram.state.gov.
+Submityour Electronic Diversity Visa Entry Form (E-DV Entry Form or DS-5501), online at dvprogram.state.gov.
 We will not accept incomplete entries or entries sent by any other means.
 There is no cost to submit the online entry form.
 Please use an updated browser when submitting your application; older browsers (Internet Explorer 8, for example) will likely encounter problems with the online DV system.

 We strongly encourage you to complete the entry form yourself, without a "visa consultant," "visa agent," or other person who offers to help.
 If someone helps you, you should be present when your entry is prepared so that you can provide the correct answers to the questions and keep your unique confirmation number and a printout of your confirmation screen.
 It is extremely important that you have the printout of your confirmation page and unique confirmation number.
 Unscrupulous visa facilitators have been known to assist entrants with their entries, keep the confirmation page printout, and then demand more money or illegal activities in exchange for the confirmation number.
 Without this information, you will not be able to access the online system that informs you of your entry status.
 Be wary if someone offers to keep this information for you.
-You also should have access to the email account listed in your E-DV entry.
-See the Frequently Asked Questions for more information about DV program scams.
+You also should have access to the email account listed inyour E-DV entry.
+See the Frequently Asked Questions for more information about DV programs cams.

-After you submit a complete entry, you will see a confirmation screen containing your name and a unique confirmation number.
+After you submit acomplete entry, you will see a confirmation screen containing your name and a unique confirmation number.
 Print this confirmation screen for your records.
-Starting May 4, 2024, you will be able to check the status of your entry by returning to dvprogram.state.gov, clicking on Entrant Status Check, and entering your unique confirmation number and personal information.
-You must use Entrant Status Check to check if you have been selected for DV-2025 and, if selected, to view instructions on how to proceed with your application.
+Starting May 3, 2025, you will be able to check the status of your entry by returning to dvprogram.state.gov, clicking on Entrant Status Check, and entering your unique confirmation number and personal information.
+You must use Entrant Status Check to check if you have been selected for DV-2026 and, if selected, to view instructions on how to proceed with your application.
 The U.S. government will not inform you directly.
-Entrant Status Check is the sole source for instructions on how to proceed with your application.
-If you are selected and submit a visa application and required documents, you must use Entrant Status Check to check your immigrant visa interview appointment date.
+Entrant Status Check to selected and submit a visa application and required documents, you must use Entrant Status Check to check your immigrant visa interview appointment date.
 Please review the Frequently Asked Questions for more information about the selection process.